dominicpalmer/dotfiles/config.md

 $ git config --global core.editor code
 ```

-Then set autocrlf to `input`, to ensure CRLF's are converted to LF's during a push, and CRLF's are preserved during a pull.
+If appropriate, set autocrlf to `input` to ensure CRLF's are converted to LF's during a push, and CRLF's are preserved during a pull.

 ```bash
 $ git config --global core.autocrlf input
 ```

-To generate and use SSH and/or GPG keys, follow the steps in these guides:
+To generate and use SSH and/or GPG keys, work through these guides:

 https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh